2024 Taiwanese legislative reform controversy: May 21

 Civic groups received permits to assemble near the Legislative Yuan ahead of May 21, giving law enforcement time to redirect traffic.
 Starting in the morning, over 40 groups gathered on Qingdao East Road despite weather conditions, with the crowd growing to around 30,000 in the evening.
 Many protestors carried sunflowers and signage that displayed slogans such as "No discussion, no democracy" (沒有討論、沒有民主).

 May 24

 Over 100,000 people gathered to protest the bill.

 May 28

 The bill was passed, and the DPP announced it intended to file a legal challenge on unconstitutionality grounds.
 Over 70,000 people turned out to protest the passage of the bill as civic groups and students gathered near the legislature and expressed their concerns.
-In attendance was businessman Robert Tsao, who alleged that Kuomintang legislators were working with Chinese Communist Party’s united front work in Taiwan as protestors called for recalling Han Kuo-yu, Fu Kun-chi, and other Kuomintang legislators.
+In attendance was businessman Robert Tsao, who alleged that Kuomintang legislators were working with the Chinese Communist Party's united front work in Taiwan as protestors called for recalling Han Kuo-yu, Fu Kun-chi, and other Kuomintang legislators.
 KMT legislators have rejected these accusations, and DPP officials have not offered proof for their allegations.

 In Changhua County, students organized a Bluebird Movement rally, which attracted over 1,000 attendees.
 In Yilan County, two high school students organized a rally in Luodong in support of the Taipei protestors.